-• The “Identity Swap” Evidence: The report is self-incriminating because the police recorded the arrest of Pramod Kumar Kushwaha in the narrative but officially “challaned” Mithilesh Maurya in the final legal section.
+- The “Identity Swap” Evidence: The report is self-incriminating.
+The police recorded the arrest of Pramod Kumar Kushwaha in the narrative.
+They officially “challaned” Mithilesh Maurya in the final legal section.
 This proves the police created a fabricated record.

-• Systemic Malpractice: The release of Mithilesh Maurya (due to political affiliation) after his arrest was already recorded—and the subsequent production of an innocent Pramod in his place—constitutes Personation (Section 240 BNS) and Fraud upon the Court.
+- Systemic Malpractice: Authorities released Mithilesh Maurya due to his political affiliation despite his prior arrest.
+They subsequently presented an innocent Pramod in his place, constituting Impersonation (Section 240 BNS) and Fraud upon the Court.

-• Illegal Detention: Because there was no valid “Challan” or legal paperwork naming Pramod for the Magistrate, his physical detention was unauthorized and unconstitutional, making the state liable for compensation.
+- Illegal Detention: Authorities did not present any valid “Challan” or legal paperwork naming Pramod for the Magistrate.
+They unauthorized and unconstitutionally detained him.
+This situation makes the state liable for compensation.

-• The Power of RTI: By using the Section 7(1) “Life and Liberty” clause in the RTI, the applicant has legally forced the police to produce the Lock-up and Arrest registers within 48 hours, which will likely confirm this identity substitution.
+- The Power of RTI: The applicant has legally forced the police to produce the Lock-up and Arrest registers.
+They used the Section 7(1) “Life and Liberty” clause in the RTI.
+They must do this within 48 hours.
+This action will likely confirm the identity substitution.

-Would you like me to help you track the 48-hour deadline for your RTI and draft the “First Appeal” if they fail to respond by Monday?
+Would you like me to help you track the 48-hour deadline for your RTI?
+I can also draft the “First Appeal” if they fail to respond by Monday.

 This blog post meticulously examines the procedural and legal anomalies found in General Diary (GD) No. 057 of the Vindhyachal Police Station, Mirzapur, dated September 14, 2024.
-It explores the implications of “identity substitution,” the influence of political pressure, and the resulting illegal detention of an innocent citizen.
+It examines the implications of “identity substitution” and procedural fraud in Vindhyachal police.
+It considers the influence of political pressure.
+The examination includes the resulting illegal detention of an innocent citizen.

-In the heart of Uttar Pradesh’s legal administration lies a document that serves as a chilling reminder of how easily the “rule of law” can be bent by the “rule of influence.”
-General Diary (GD) Detail No. 057, issued by the Vindhyachal Police Station in Mirzapur, was intended to be a routine record of preventive police action.
-Instead, it has become the smoking gun in a case involving illegal detention, political favoritism, and the blatant falsification of public records.
+In the heart of Uttar Pradesh’s legal administration, there is a document with a chilling reminder.
+It shows how easily the “rule of law” can bend.
+The “rule of influence” bends it.
+General Diary (GD) Detail No. 057, issued by the Vindhyachal Police Station in Mirzapur, intended to be a routine record of preventive police action.
+Instead, it has become crucial evidence of illegal detention and procedural fraud in Vindhyachal police.
+It also involves political favoritism.
+Moreover, it involves the blatant falsification of public records.

-The core issue is a disturbing discrepancy: while the police narrative records the arrest of one man, the final legal processing names another, leading to a scenario where an innocent citizen was produced before a Magistrate under a false legal identity.
+The core issue is a disturbing discrepancy: the police narrative records the arrest of one man.
+However, another individual receives the final legal processing.
+This situation results in an innocent citizen presented before a Magistrate under a false legal identity.

 1. The Genesis: A Neighborhood Dispute

-On the afternoon of September 14, 2024, a dispute erupted in the village of Godsara Sarapatti over a common but contentious issue: water drainage.
-According to the GD report, two parties were involved.
-The police, led by Sub-Inspector (SI) Vinod Kumar Yadav, arrived at the scene at approximately 15:30 hrs.
+On the afternoon of September 14, 2024, villagers in Godsar Sarapati began arguing over a common issue.
+This issue was contentious: water drainage.
+The GD report states that two parties involved.
+Sub-Inspector (SI) Vinod Kumar Yadav led the police to the scene, arriving at approximately 15:30 hrs.

-The narrative section of the GD clearly identifies the “First Party” as Pramod Kumar Kushwaha (33) and the “Second Party” as Manoj Kumar Kushwaha (51).
+The narrative section of the GD clearly identifies the “First Party.”
+It names him as Pramod Kumar Kushwaha (33).
+The document also identifies the “Second Party.”
+This party is Manoj Kumar Kushwaha (51).
 The SI recorded that both parties were aggressive, using abusive language, and were on the verge of a physical altercation.
-To prevent a “major incident,” the police exercised their powers under Section 170 of the Bharatiya Nagarik Suraksha Sanhita (BNSS) to take the individuals into custody.
+To prevent a “major incident,” the police used their authority.
+Under Section 170 of the Bharatiya Nagarik Suraksha Sanhita (BNSS), they took the individuals into custody, amid allegations of procedural fraud in Vindhyachal police.

-In his place, the name Mithilesh Maurya (28), a resident of Prayagraj, appears.
-The document states that Mithilesh Maurya and Manoj Kumar Kushwaha were the ones challaned under Sections 126/135 of the BNSS.
+The document states that Mithilesh Maurya (28) is a resident of Prayagraj.
+He and Manoj Kumar Kushwaha received challans under Sections 126/135 of the BNSS.

 This is not a simple clerical error; it is a structural impossibility.
-How can a police officer record the arrest of “Person A” in paragraph one and then claim to have “Challaned” “Person B” in paragraph five for the same incident, without any explanation for the disappearance of Person A?
+How can a police officer record the arrest of “Person A” in paragraph one?
+Then, how can the officer claim to have “Challaned” “Person B” in paragraph five for the same incident?
+There is no explanation provided for the disappearance of Person A.

 3. The Shadow of Political Pressure

 The factual context provided by the applicant, Mahima Maurya, illuminates the reason for this confusion.
-Mithilesh Maurya, the brother of the victim, had reportedly arrived at the police station to inquire about the biased handling of the case.
+Mithilesh Maurya, the brother of the victim, had reportedly arrived at the police station.
+He came to inquire about the biased handling of the case.
 As a member of a ruling party cadre (RSS), Mithilesh possessed political capital.

 When the police, allegedly irritated by his questioning, initially recorded him in the paperwork, political intervention reportedly followed.
-To satisfy the political masters while still maintaining the “quota” of arrests for the water dispute, the police allegedly set Mithilesh free “scot-free” but physically produced the innocent Pramod Kumar Kushwaha before the Magistrate using Mithilesh’s paperwork.
+The police wanted to satisfy the political masters.
+They still needed to maintain the “quota” of arrests for the water dispute.
+As a result, the police allegedly set Mithilesh free “scot-free,” engaging in procedural fraud in Vindhyachal police.
+However, they physically produced the innocent Pramod Kumar Kushwaha before the Magistrate using Mithilesh’s paperwork.

-The act of producing Pramod Kumar Kushwaha before a court while his name is absent from the formal Challan constitutes Personation under Section 240 of the Bharatiya Nyaya Sanhita (BNS) (formerly IPC 205).
+Producing Pramod Kumar Kushwaha before a court is illegal.
+His name is absent from the formal Challan.
+It constitutes Impersonation under Section 240 of the Bharatiya Nyaya Sanhita (BNS) (formerly IPC 205).

-When a person is produced in court, the Magistrate relies on the “Challan” or “Remand Paper” to verify their identity.
-By presenting Pramod under the file of Mithilesh, the police committed a fraud upon the court.
-This effectively robbed Pramod of his legal identity, making his appearance in court a sham.
-Because there was no valid legal document authorizing Pramod’s production, his time in the police lock-up and his appearance before the Magistrate were entirely unauthorized and illegal.
+In court, the Magistrate relies on the “Challan” or “Remand Paper” to verify a person’s identity.
+By presenting Pramod under the file of Mithilesh, the police commit fraud upon the court.
+This action effectively robs Pramod of his legal identity, turning his appearance in court into a sham.
+No valid legal document authorizes Pramod’s production.
+The police hold him in the lock-up without authorization.
+His appearance before the Magistrate is entirely illegal.

 This case represents a multi-layered violation of the Constitution of India:

-• Article 21 (Right to Liberty): Pramod was deprived of his liberty without a valid “procedure established by law,” as the paperwork did not match the person.
+- Article 21 (Right to Liberty): Authorities deprived Pramod of his liberty.
+They did not follow a valid “procedure established by law.”
+The paperwork did not match the person.

-• Article 22 (Protection against Arrest): The mandate to produce an arrested person before a Magistrate within 24 hours was violated in spirit, as the police failed to produce the actual person they had recorded as arrested in the GD narrative.
+- Article 22 (Protection against Arrest): The mandate requires producing an arrested person before a Magistrate within 24 hours.
+This requirement was violated in spirit.
+The police failed to produce the actual person they had recorded as arrested in the GD narrative.

-The Allahabad High Court has repeatedly held that “Police cannot be allowed to play with the liberty of a citizen.”
-In cases of such gross procedural negligence, the courts have often awarded compensation (typically ₹25,000) to the victim, to be recovered from the salary of the errant officers.
+The Allahabad High Court has repeatedly held that authorities cannot allow the police to infringe on citizen liberty.
+They emphasize the protection of individual rights.
+In cases of such gross procedural negligence, the courts often award compensation.
+The awarded amount is typically ₹25,000.
+They recover this from the salary of the errant officers.

 6. The “Doubtful Integrity” of the Mirzapur Police

 The GD report No. 057 is a certified public document.
 The fact that it contains such a blatant internal contradiction is proof of “Doubtful Integrity.”
-It suggests that the records at PS Vindhyachal are not a reflection of truth, but rather a flexible tool used to accommodate political pressures.
+It suggests that the records at PS Vindhyachal do not reflect the truth.
+They are a flexible tool used to accommodate political pressures.

-When a Sub-Inspector (SI) and a Sub-Inspector (SI) acting as the Nodal Officer allow such a document to be finalized, it erodes public trust in the entire police hierarchy of the district.
-It raises a haunting question: If the police can swap identities in a simple water dispute, what are they capable of in more serious criminal matters?
+A Sub-Inspector (SI) and a Sub-Inspector (SI) acting as the Nodal Officer must prevent such a document from being finalized.
+Doing so erodes public trust in the entire police hierarchy of the district, especially in light of procedural fraud in Vindhyachal police.
+This situation raises a haunting question.
+If the police can swap identities in a simple water dispute, what else might they do?
+What actions might they take in more serious criminal matters?

 The filing of the Online RTI (SPMZR/R/2026/60025) by Mahima Maurya is the first step toward justice.
 By invoking the “Life and Liberty” clause under Section 7(1), the applicant has placed the police under a 48-hour clock to produce the Arrest Memos and the Havalat (Lock-up) Register.